ehorvat1/NES-MEP-Reader/README.md

 For hardware please check repository [Hardware](https://github.com/ehorvat1/NES-MEP-Reader/tree/main/Hardware) and also the development done by Dabbler group at www.dabbler.dk

 ## Notes:
-1) This was tested only on NES (Networked Energy Services) Smart Meters Type: 83332-3I and 83334-3I .
+1) This was tested only on NES Smart Meters Type: 83332-3I and 83334-3I .
-2) "NES" smart meters were previously manufactured and sold with the "Echelon" brand name.
+2) NES (Networked Energy Services) smart meters were previously manufactured and sold with the "Echelon" brand name.
 3) Currently only ESP32 is supported although you may find remainders of ESP8266 in the code.
 (Yes I want to make it ESP8266 compatible....)
 4) MEP Basic Key is a 40 char long hex string like this: 58747A3B7E2C685656794F45404B79724F69562B .
 You might receive a MEP Basic key in ascii format (20 char.) which has to be converted to hex manually.
 5) I have done some translations to German on the main web interface.
 A english version will follow.